 Carnivore Recovery, Wildlife Veterinary, Re-introductions

-Our team focused on Ecological & Wildlife Management includes vets and ecologists who specialize in the protection and recovery of key species such as lions, wilddogs, pangolin, elephant and others.
+Our specialized team includes vets and ecologists who specialize in the protection and recovery of key species such as lions, painted wolves, pangolin, elephant and others.

-Our team launched the first research-based, long-term, large-carnivore conservation project in the history of the Park in 2012 and we focus strongly on recruiting and nurturing the next-generation of wildlife scientists, veterinarians and conservationists from Mozambique.
-In 2018, we reintroduced our 1st pack of Painted Wolves – a critical carnivore species indigenous to the Park but extirpated during the war.
+We launched the first research-based, long-term, large-carnivore conservation project in the history of the Park in 2012 and we focus strongly on recruiting and nurturing the next-generation of wildlife scientists, veterinarians and conservationists from Mozambique.
+In 2018, we reintroduced our 1st pack of Painted Wolves –– a critically endangered carnivore species indigenous to the Park.
 Leopard are soon to follow.
 We closely monitor our recovering, indigenous lion population.
 Dr. Antonio Paulo and Dr. Mercia Angela are our two Mozambican veterinarians who co-lead most field operations involving lion, wild dog, leopard and elephant.